-The Washington Capitals have reached a deal with their young star defenseman John Carlson, ensuring he'll be with the Caps for six more years.
+The Washington Capitals have reached a deal with young defender John Carlson that will keep him in a Capitals uniform for six more years.

 #Caps sign dman John Carlson to six-year extension worth $23.8 million.
 Deal pays him $3.8 mil in 12-13 and $4 mil each of next 5 seasons.— Mike Vogel (@VogsCaps) September 14, 2012